dj1411/HabitChart/platforms/android/app/src/main/assets/www/artifacts/test.md

 - check the min, max and avg for the above
 - statistics should be computed starting from the data `entry` date

+# Screen size test
+    - small screens
+        - all habit names are visible properly
+        - at least one data column should be visible
+        - toolbar all icons should be visible in one line
+        - settings page is displayed properly
+        - all modals are displayed properly
+    - medium screen (owned by me)
+        - at least 5 data columns should be visible
+    - large screen
+        - all modals are displayed properly
+        - other pages form is displayed properly

 # sync data to server
 - Disable internet and check all the above functionality still works.
 - upon resuming internet, updated local data should be uploaded to cloud.